On this page

-Market sounding is open for the sixth Partnership Addressing Disadvantage
+Request for proposal for the sixth Partnership Addressing Disadvantage is open

-The 2023-24 Victorian Budget announced funding for a sixth Partnerships Addressing Disadvantage (PAD) initiative.
+The 2023-24 Victorian Budget announced funding for a sixth PAD initiative.
 PADs have driven innovation in social services and outcome-based funding in Victoria in recent years.

 Frequently asked questions